 Hiking in the Snowy Mountains is a unique experience thanks to its diverse and stunning landscape.
 The region’s rivers, trees and mountains are so awe-inspiring they are often the subject of poetry and novels.
 Here’s how you can slow down and take it all in by foot, any time of year…

-Experience a Winter Walk in Kosciuszko National Park
+Experience a Walk in Kosciuszko National Park, Anytime of the Year

 When planning a hike in Kosciuszko National Park it’s recommended you check for any current alerts prior to leaving.
 Make sure you pack for all conditions because the weather can change quickly in the Snowy Mountains.
 Once this is done, you’re ready to take on these hiking trails, even when those temperatures start to dip.